Command Line

-If you are not familiar with the purpose or use of the configuration dialogs, review the main configuration dialogs topic before continuing.
+If you are not familiar with the purpose or use of the Command Line configuration dialog, review the main configuration dialogs topic before continuing.

 Command History: